Floorp-Projects/Floorp/xpcom/docs/stringguide.rst

 Conversions from these encodings to
 UTF-8 and UTF-16 are provided by `mozilla::Encoding
 <https://searchfox.org/mozilla-central/source/intl/Encoding.h#109>`_.
-Additonally, on Windows the are some rare cases (e.g. drag&drop) where it's necessary to call a system API with data encoded in the Windows locale-dependent legacy encoding instead of UTF-16.
+Additionally, on Windows the are some rare cases (e.g. drag&drop) where it's necessary to call a system API with data encoded in the Windows locale-dependent legacy encoding instead of UTF-16.
 In those rare cases, use ``MultiByteToWideChar``/``WideCharToMultiByte`` from kernel32.dll.
 Do not use